 During the course of a meeting, the work of the Parliamentarian should be limited to giving advice to all members on SGA.

-The Parliamentarian, as the Chair of the Rules and Constitution Committee be responsible for the upkeep and maintenance of the University of Illinois Springfield Student Government Association Constitution and Bylaws.
+The Parliamentarian, will serve as the Chair of the Rules and Constitution Committee, and will be responsible for the upkeep and maintenance of the University of Illinois Springfield Student Government Association Constitution and Bylaws.

 The Parliamentarian shall have final decision in any discrepancies or disputes over the Constitution and its bylaws, subject to a 2/3 veto of the Student Government Association.